REUBEN D. ROTMAN, President & CEO

 firstname.lastname@example.org | 201.977.2483

-Megan Manelli is the Director of Marketing & Communications for the Network of Jewish Human Service Agencies (NJHSA).
+Megan Manelli is the Director of Marketing & Communications for The Network of Jewish Human Service Agencies.
 Megan currently manages all internal and external agency communications.

-Jessica Foroutan is the Executive Assistant for the Network of Jewish Human Service Agencies (NJHSA).
-Jessica manages the daily functions of the NJHSA office, serves as the board liaison and provides direct support to Reuben Rotman.
+Jessica Foroutan is the Executive Assistant for The Network of Jewish Human Service Agencies (NJHSA).
+Jessica manages the daily functions of the The Network’s office, serves as the board liaison and provides direct support to Reuben Rotman.

 Jessica has 10 years of experience working in the Jewish non-profit sector.
 Her background includes working in development supporting fundraising goals for Jewish organizations, managed the development of live programs and events, coordinated logistics and trainings for learning cohorts, and acted as board liaison.

-Prior to joining NJHSA, Jessica’s most recent position was at the JCC Association of North America as Talent Management and Professional Development Associate.
+Prior to joining The Network, Jessica’s most recent position was at the JCC Association of North America as Talent Management and Professional Development Associate.
 Prior to that she held positions at American Technion Society and UJA-Federation of New York.